 There are no pre-requisites for attending this course, however, as the modules progress, a solid understanding of the topics covered in the previous modules will be required, so as to gain the most knowledge from the content of that module.

-The course has been divided into four modules to suit sailors at any stage of experience.
+The course has been divided into four modules, of three hours each, to suit sailors at any stage of experience.
 The modules are as follows:

 • Vectors in sailing

 • An introduction to Clouds and their signs.